mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 **In simple words, a user is an identity that Linux uses to identify who is accessing the system and what they're allowed to do.**

 ---

+# Q40.
+What is a Group in Linux?

+**Difficulty:** 🟢 Beginner

+**Interview Frequency:** ⭐⭐⭐⭐⭐

+---

+## 🎤 Interview Answer

+A **group** in Linux is a collection of users who share the same permissions to files and directories.

+Instead of assigning permissions to each user individually, we can add users to a group and manage their access together.
+This makes user management much easier, especially on servers with multiple users.

+**In simple words, a group helps us manage permissions for multiple users at once.**

+---